MattLemmon/StickBallClone/readme.txt

 Then `cd` into the StickBall folder.
 Install bundler by executing `gem install bundler`.
 Then execute `bundle install`.
-This will install two gems: Gosu, Chingu, and possibly a few dependencies as well.
+This will install two gems: Gosu (version 0.7.48), Chingu, and possibly a few dependencies as well.

 Once the gems are installed, execute: